ulfk/ipn-adapter/README.md

 ![IPN-Adpater Overview](overview.drawio.png)

 If you install this plugin in your Wordpress, the endpoint that you need to configure in Digistore24, will be `https://<YOUR-SERVER>/wp-content/plugins/ipn-adapter/endpoint.php`.
-To add this this plugin to your Wordpress, download the zip-file from the latest release and upload it to your Wordpress.
+To add this plugin to your Wordpress, download the zip-file from the latest release and upload it to your Wordpress.

 ## Setup of IPN-Adapter
 Open the settings-page `IPN Adapter` in the Wordpress `Settings` menu and set the values accordingly.